Mary Shelley's Frankenstein (1994)

 Dr. Frankenstein creates a simple creature from various body parts.
 The creature turns into a monster when Dr. Frankenstein rejects him.
 Sticking close to the original novel, Kenneth Branagh guides us through the story of Frankenstein's quest for knowledge and his creature's search for his "father".- Written by Colin Tinto <firstname.lastname@example.org>

 Based on Mary Shelley's novel, "Frankenstein" tells the story of Victor Frankenstein, a promising young doctor who, devastated by the death of his mother during childbirth, becomes obsessed with bringing the dead back to life.
 His experiments lead to the creation of a monster, which Frankenstein has put together with the remains of corpses.
 It's not long before Frankenstein regrets his actions.- Written by Robert McElwaine

-When Victor Frankenstein rejects the artificial man he just created, the monster escapes and later swears revenge.- Written by Kenneth Chisholm
+When the brilliant but unorthodox scientist Victor Frankenstein rejects the artificial man that he has created, the Creature escapes and later swears revenge.- Written by Kenneth Chisholm

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.